-If you or an entity with whom you are considering collaborating determine that an NDA is necessary, you should initiate the process by contacting DRA staff at firstname.lastname@example.org or the Corporate Engagement team at email@example.com.
+If you or an entity with whom you are considering collaborating determine that an NDA is necessary, you should initiate the process by contacting DRA staff by submitting the CDA/NDA Request Form to firstname.lastname@example.org or contact the Corporate Engagement team at email@example.com.

 Please remember that an NDA is a legal agreement.
 It defines the information that the parties entering into an NDA wish to protect from dissemination and outlines restrictions on use.
 NDAs are also valuable to protect the university’s or a partner organization’s ability to patent an invention, something that can be compromised if a disclosure of the invention becomes public knowledge.
 If you are sharing new processes, unpublished data, or other confidential information, you should protect your and the university’s interests by having an NDA in place.

 UT uses a standard NDA, with terms and conditions that have been vetted by the university’s legal counsel and protect the needs and interests of both parties.
 If the other entity is willing to accept UT’s standard NDA with minimal or no changes, signatures can usually be obtained within a few days.
 However, if the other party requires the use of its own terms and conditions, the review and negotiation period will be longer since the university must ensure that its legal obligations and interests are not unduly compromised.
 This review and negotiation period is likely to cause a delay in processing, typically around 10-15 business days or longer.

 Please be sure to allow ample time for the review, negotiation, and execution of your NDA, and get it in place before you disclose new processes, unpublished data, or other confidential information to another party.